biosails/pheniqs/docs/vignettes/illumina.md

 ## Prior estimation

 Better estimation of the prior distribution of the samples can improve accuracy.
-Pheniqs provides a simple python script for adjusting your configuration to include priors estimated from the report emitted by a preliminary Pheniqs run.
+Pheniqs provides a [simple estimation of the priors](configuration#prior-estimation) in the report from each run.
+A simple python script for adjusting your configuration to include priors estimated from the report emitted by a preliminary Pheniqs run is also included.
 The `pheniqs-prior-api.py` script distributed with Pheniqs will execute Pheniqs with your given configuration and a special optimized mode that refrains from writing the output reads to save time and then emit a modified configuration file with adjusted priors.
 The priors you specify in your initial configuration can be your best guess for the priors but you can simply leave them out altogether.

 >```shell
 pheniqs-prior-api.py --configuration CBJLFACXX_l01_sample.json